-An immersive program for high school students, Project SEARCH provides employment and educational opportunities for final year high school students who meet the eligibility requirements.
+An immersive program for high school students, Project SEARCH provides employment and educational opportunities for high school students in their final year who meet the eligibility requirements.

 In our community, it is a collaborative effort with the following agencies: